Distributional Competition: Specialization I: Rank-Order Contests

 It is also worthwhile to compare my finding with that in \citet{FangNoeStrack2020}, in which each contestant chooses an effort level \(x\) and pays a standard effort cost \(c(x)\).
 If a contestant mixes according to a distribution \(F\), then its total cost is simply the expected effort cost, \(C\left(F\right)=\int c dF\), which is \emph{linear in the distribution} \(F\), and whose G\^{a}teaux derivative, therefore, is independent of the distribution: \(c_{F}(x)=c(x)\) for every \(F\).\footnote{Thus, \citet{FangNoeStrack2020}'s environment fits within the present one as the special case in which marginal costs do not depend on the equilibrium distribution.}

 Both this work and \citet{FangNoeStrack2020} exploit a common structural implication of majorization changes in the prize vector.
 Namely, that a move to a more unequal prize schedule induces a mean-preserving spread in the equilibrium distribution of marginal costs.
 The effect on equilibrium output is then governed by the curvature of the mapping from marginal costs back to performance.
-The additive separability of my marginal cost and the monotonicity of \(\beta\) negate the effect of any distribution-dependence of the marginal cost.
-Importantly, this family is quite restrictive in my general environment, and without it (so, under more general \(C\)s), ``turning up the heat'' by increasing prize inequality need not have the straightforward comparative static on output.
+Here, the nonlinear cost enters through \(\Upsilon'\left(z_F\right)\).
+In equilibrium, this scalar is pinned down by the budget equation \(z_F\Upsilon'\left(z_F\right)=1/n\), and so it is \textit{common across prize vectors with the same total budget}.
+Thus, letting \(z_n^*\) denote the solution to this budget equation, more unequal prizes induce a mean-preserving spread in the equilibrium distribution of \(\Upsilon'\left(z_n^\ast\right)\gamma\left(X\right)\), and the concavity of \(\gamma\) converts this into the increasing-convex-order comparison in output.